TenArson/WuWaOverlayElectron/README.md

 F4 → Toggle interactive / opaque

-Installation / Usage

-Download the packaged folder WuWaOverlay-win32-x64 from this repo.
+How to install (for non-GitHub users)

+1.Go to this repo: WuWaOverlayElectron

+2.Click the green Code button → Download ZIP

+3.Extract the ZIP file somewhere on your PC.

-Open the folder and run WuWaOverlay.exe.
+4.Open the folder WuWaOverlay-win32-x64.

-The overlay will appear automatically.
+5.Double-click WuWaOverlay.exe to launch the overlay.

-Use F2 / F3 / F4 to control visibility and interactivity.
+6.Use F2 / F3 / F4 to control the overlay.

-Go to task manager to close it.
+7.To close, go to the Task Manager and end WuWaOverlay.exe if needed.

-⚠️ Do not modify the contents of the packaged folder, or the program may not work correctly.
+⚠️ Do not modify the contents of the folder, or the program may not work correctly.

 Notes